 It’s no secret that Google Ads is an extremely complex advertising platform that is only further exacerbated as you scale ad spend over $10k+ per month.

-And the icing on the cake is that Google is continually changing the platform.
+And the icing on the cake is that Google continually changes the platform.

 We’ve learned this first-hand over the years working on the coal face collectively managing over $10m+ in ad spend through the platform.

-It would be obnoxious for us to say that we’ve tried everything because we’re always testing new strategies, but it’s certainly fair to say that we’ve tried most things.
+It would be obnoxious to say that we’ve tried everything because we’re always testing new strategies, but it’s certainly fair to say that we’ve tried more than most.

 Luckily for you, we are saving you (some) of the blood, sweat, tears and years it took to develop our strategies.
-We are going to share our exact process to research and build Google Ads marketing campaigns for SaaS companies, which has successfully sent 78% more MQL’s from the same ad spend for one of our clients.
+We will share our exact process to research and build Google Ads marketing campaigns for SaaS companies, which have successfully sent 78% more MQL’s from the same ad spend for one of our clients.

-We will also release another article which will outline some of our scaling strategies.
+We will also release another article outlining some of our scaling strategies.

-Take this recent client, for example, who we helped scale ad spend by 37% whilst simultaneously increasing Free Demos by 55% and decreasing CPA by 18%.
+Take this recent client, for example, who we helped scale ad spend by 37% while increasing Free Demos by 55% and decreasing CPA by 18%.

-We quite literally followed the framework provided in this article step-by-step to achieve these results.
+We followed the framework provided in this article step-by-step to achieve these results.

-Because about 95% of what we are going to show you, you can find and consume online in a tonne of different formats just like our team has over the years.
+Because about 95% of what we will show you, you can find and consume online in many different formats, just like our team has over the years.
 Blogs like PPC Hero and MOZ or online courses like ConversionXL can help uncover strategies like these to help you succeed.

-By condensing all this information, plus our systems, processes and strategies into one place, we are hoping to provide anyone in SaaS with the ultimate resource to making Google Ads profitable.
+By condensing all this information, plus our systems, processes and strategies, into one place, we hope to provide anyone in SaaS with the ultimate resource to make Google Ads profitable.